Queues on a dynamically evolving graph: Introduction

 For this class of model, we are interested in various performance measures.
-The most important one is the joint distribution of the (time-dependent and stationary) queue lengths at all nodes, together with the number of {\it lost} clients (i.e., clients who leave the network because of link failures).
-Our first class of results is in terms of a system of coupled partial differential equations for the probability generating function pertaining to the joint queue length distribution.
-In the second place, this system of differential equations can be used to recursively determine all (time-dependent and stationary) moments.
-Thirdly, we assess the impact of the network's down-times on the service quality that is perceived by its users.
-Finally, we consider scaling limits: by scaling the external arrival rates and the up- and down-times, we present a diffusion limit.
+The most important one is the joint distribution of the (time-dependent and stationary) queue lengths at all nodes, together with the number of {\it lost} clients (i.e., clients who leave the network because of link failures). \begin{itemize} \item[$\circ$] In the first part of the paper we derive a series of exact results. (i)~Our first class of results is in terms of a system of coupled partial differential equations for the probability generating function pertaining to the joint queue length distribution. (ii)~In the second place, this system of differential equations can be used to recursively determine all (time-dependent and stationary) moments. (iii)~Thirdly, we assess the impact of the network's down-times on the service quality that is perceived by its users. \item[$\circ$] Then we consider scaling limits: by scaling the external arrival rates and the up- and down-times, we present a diffusion limit.
 This result entails that the joint queue-length process weakly converges to a mean-reverting Gaussian process (viz.\ a multivariate Ornstein-Uhlenbeck process).
 An important feature of the scaling chosen is that the speed at which the external arrival rates are scaled may differ from the speed at which the up- and down-times are scaled.
-This creates the flexibility to cover networks in which the alternation between up- and down times is relatively slow (think of road networks) or relatively fast (think of the channel conditions in a wireless network); also time-scale separation ideas (as often relied on in chemical reaction networks) can thus be modeled.
+This creates the flexibility to cover networks in which the alternation between up- and down times is relatively slow (think of road networks) or relatively fast (think of the channel conditions in a wireless network); also time-scale separation ideas (as often relied on in chemical reaction networks) can thus be modeled. \end{itemize}